johnjore/Kala/README.md

 Software licensed under GPL version 3 available in GPLv3.TXT and online on http://www.gnu.org/licenses/gpl.txt.

-Parts from other developers, sometimes with small changes, references on autorship and specific licenses are on individual source files.
+Parts from other developers, sometimes with small changes, references on authorship and specific licenses are on individual source files.